On average, nearly half a million people are injured in weather-related crashes on roadways every year and almost 6,000 are killed.

 First, set yourself up for good visibility by regularly replacing your wiper blades or installing special winter blades.
 Always keep your headlights and mirrors clean, and make sure your defroster is working well.
 Make sure to clear off all the snow from your vehicle before getting on the road.

 When your vehicle is prepared, what do you do once you get on the road?
-You use The Smith5Keys® to space cushion driving.
+You use The Smith5Keys®.
 These pointers can help fleet drivers adapt their driving habits to inclement weather conditions, as well as protect themselves from other drivers.

 When driving conditions deteriorate, anticipate dangerous situations and maintain complete awareness of your surroundings.
 Retain the proper following distance so that you are aware of the situation all around your vehicle.
 As you're driving, stay focused on relevant details.
 Reject any information that's irrelevant to safe driving.